pywr/pywr/docs/source/cookbook/aggregated_node.rst

 In the example below the aggregated node "D" constrains the flow in nodes "A" and "B" to be equal (0.5 + 0.5 == 1).
 Due to the constraint the solution is flow from A = 40, B = 40, despite C demanding 100.
 There is no requirement that the factors sum to 1.0 this example would work with factors of 50 and 50 (or any two equal numbers) instead.

 Note that the aggregated node "D" is not connected to any nodes via an edge.
 The constraint is applied regardless.
-The factors must also remain a constant throughout a simulation (i.e. they can not be `Parameter` definitions references).
-This limitation could be resolved in a future version of Pywr.
+Time-varying factors can used by referencing other parameters instead of using literal numbers as in the example.

 .. code-block:: javascript